izxxr/prept/docs/guide/quickstart.rst

 Generating Project
 ~~~~~~~~~~~~~~~~~~

-We can now use ``prept new`` command supplying this directory's path as argument
+We can now use :program:`prept new` command supplying this directory's path as argument
 along with output directory to bootstrap a project from this boilerplate.

 The following command is ran in directory where ``web-app-template`` directory is